Large-time behavior of the 2D thermally non-diffusive Boussinesq equations with Navier-slip boundary conditions: Introduction

-The well-posedness and regularity theorem follows in a similar fashion to that of the nonlinear system.
-The absence of nonlinear terms allows us to work solely in Hilbert spaces, meaning our estimates are very straightforward.
+The absence of nonlinear terms allows us to work solely in Hilbert spaces.
 The main difficulty for this problem stems from the absence of conservation laws and maximum principles for \eqref{linearized_pde_theta}.
-However due to the uniform in time estimate \eqref{stabilityTheorem_reg_U} on the linearized velocity perturbation, we are able to show that $\|\Theta\|_{H^1}$ is universally bounded in time, improving the temperature regularity with respect to the nonlinear system.

-Note that we don't impose boundary conditions for $\Theta$.
-A similar argument as in the proof, using the universal in time boundedness of $\|\Theta\|_{H^1(\Omega)}$, can remove the assumption $\Theta=0$ on $\partial\Omega$ in the linearized stability result of \cite{doeringWuZhaoZhen2018}.

-The decay results \eqref{stabilityTheorem_decay_U} and \eqref{stabilityTheorem_decay_ThetaP} improve the convergence to the hydrostatic equilibrium for the linearized system compared to the nonlinear system from $W^{1,q}$ for the velocity and $H^{-1}$ for the buoyancy-pressure-balance to $H^2$ and $L^2$ respectively.
+The convergence in \eqref{stabilityTheorem_decay_U} is based on the uniform boundedness in time of $\|\nabla \Theta\|_{L^2}$.
+We are able to show this when $\Omega=\mathbb{T}\times(0,1)$, taking advantage of the periodicity in the horizontal direction.
+We want to stress that the bound we derive for $\nabla \Theta$ is not straightforward: We compute